tidynest/hypr-keybind-manager/README.md

 ## Contributing

-This project is **open to suggestions and feedback**.
-While direct contributions are not yet being accepted, the author welcomes:
+**Contributions are welcome!** This project is open to community contributions.
+We welcome:

+- **Code Contributions**: Bug fixes, new features, performance improvements
-- **Bug reports**: Please open an issue with reproduction steps
+- **Bug Reports**: Please open an issue with reproduction steps
-- **Feature requests**: Describe your use case and desired behaviour
+- **Feature Requests**: Describe your use case and desired behaviour
+- **Documentation**: Improvements to guides, examples, and clarity
-- **Security reports**: See [SECURITY.md](SECURITY.md) for responsible disclosure
+- **Security Reports**: See [SECURITY.md](SECURITY.md) for responsible disclosure

-The project may open to contributions in the future.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on how to contribute, including code quality standards, testing requirements, and the pull request process.

 ---